 Finally, HLG comes from the BBC and Japanese broadcaster NHK and “was specially developed for television,” so if you plan on streaming BBC content you may want to look for a TV or one of the rare PC monitors with HLG support, (such as Asus’ ProArt PA32UCX).
 But, again, if you stream this off a browser in Windows, your PC will just convert it to HDR10.

 The only HDR formats available for Apple macOS users are HDR10 and Dolby Vision (see supporting devices in the What Do I Need to Enjoy HDR section).

-HDR support can greatly improve the experience of a PC monitor if you have the right type of content to use it and buy a display with the right specs and features that will lead to a marked improvement in image quality over an SDR monitor that’ll make it worth your investment.
+HDR support can greatly improve the experience of a PC monitor if you have the right type of content and buy a display with the proper specs and features that will lead to a marked improvement in image quality over an SDR monitor.
+That's how you make graduating to HDR worth your investment.

-Of course, there’s also the debate of monitors versus TVs.
-HDR TVs tend to be more affordable than HDR monitors, and you’ll still be looking for the same capabilites as you would with an HDR monitor.
-But keep in mind that, just like when buying an SDR TV as a display for your system, you’ll have to with cons like lower refresh rates, greater input lag and, likely, a smaller variety of ports, such as DisplayPort.
+But there’s also the debate of monitors versus TVs.
+HDR TVs tend to be more affordable than HDR monitors.
+In that case, you'd still be looking for the same capabilities as you would with an HDR monitor.
+However, keep in mind that just like when buying an SDR TV as a display for your system, you’ll have to with deal with cons like lower refresh rates, greater input lag and, likely, a smaller variety of ports, such as DisplayPort.